 “so what is the point of that obsessiveness anyway? everything is temporary, nothing lasts forever, and the attempt to make anything perfect troubles me from the philosophical point of view”.

 “silence. each contemplating his/her actions”.

-“?”(me- still have’t found a ladder to climb down that high tree of righteous “philosophical” anger I developed).
+“?”(me- still haven’t found a ladder to climb down that high tree of righteous “philosophical” anger I developed).

-“actually”, I said- once safely on solid ground, “maybe this is simple envy I am experiencing…maybe the thought of people actually having the ability , patience and skills to make something absolutely perfect, simply makes me feel inferior, with my “oh I finished that chore 2 weeks ago, procrastination?? you kidding me??done is my middle name!” and so on” .
+“actually”, I said- once safely on solid ground, “maybe this is simple envy I am experiencing…maybe the thought of people actually having the ability, patience, and skills to make something absolutely perfect, simply makes me feel inferior, to my “oh I finished that chore 2 weeks ago, procrastination?? you kidding me?? done is my middle name!” and so on”.

 “maybe”, he said. “you can be happy with what you are, and not get upset with other people’s traits?”

 “But what will I do with all the free time I will have if I stop judging and criticizing other people?????“

 Enjoy- the cooliflower.

 I am not a medical/health/emotional/financial /nutrition or any other kind of expert as far as it concerns the contents of this blog, therefore anything written on the blog is not to be taken as any kind of advice, and should you choose to rely on anything I write on this blog- you are doing it at your own risk and at your own responsibility.